 Job requirements aren’t specific enough for employees to be efficient

-Nonprofit managers seek to get “more bang for their buck,” which means they are willing to delegate tasks to employees even if they aren’t qualified in that area rather than hire a staff member with one key skill set or pay higher market prices to contract a professional.
-This leaves us with frustrated employees who spend hours completing tasks that would have taken a more specialized staff member a fraction of the time to get the job done!
+Furthermore, Nonprofit managers seek to get “more bang for their buck,” so they delegate tasks to employees even if they aren’t qualified.
+Alternatively, they could hire a staff member with one key skill set or pay higher market prices to contract a professional, but this may stress the budget..
+This leaves us with frustrated employees who spend hours completing tasks that would have taken a more specialized staff member a fraction of the time to get the job done.

 Lack of Fair/Competitive Compensation

 Then there are those employees who say, “Who cares about the overtime?
 I would be happy just to get my regular paycheck on time!”
-Unfortunately, it is all too common for small nonprofits to operate on a “paycheck to paycheck” basis, which means employees are forced to hold checks or forfeit them for “the greater good of the mission.”
+Unfortunately, it is all too common for small nonprofits to operate on a “paycheck to paycheck” basis.
+Moreover, employees are forced to hold checks or forfeit them for “the greater good of the mission.”

 Strategies to Prevent and Reduce Burnout

 - Emphasize that policies are meant to protect people and the organization, not just penalize them.

 - Offer flex hours/PTO.